JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 >
 {type="note"}

-To connect the Kotlin framework to your Xcode project and use the Kotlin code in a local Swift package:
+To connect the iOS part of your Kotlin Multiplatform project to your Xcode project and use the Kotlin code in a local Swift package:

 1. In Xcode, go to **Product** | **Scheme** | **Edit scheme** or click the schemes icon in the top bar and select **Edit scheme**: